MainulDip/iOS-study/SwiftLanguageTour/oop-swift.md

 * Use classes when you need to control the identity of the data you’re modeling.

-* Use structures along with protocols to adopt behavior by sharing implementations
+* Use structures along with protocols to adopt behavior by sharing implementations.

 ```swift
 struct PenPalRecord {